ForLoveOfCats/fae/docs/language_reference.md

 Pointers to and slices of zero size types are represented with a value of `1` (one).
 They will not erroneously trigger comparisons against null, yet on systems with a protected zero page any access will still trigger a segmentation fault rather than silently misbehaving.
 Fae code should never hit this, but in the case of erroneously passing one of these pointers or slices across FFI to a language with no concept of zero size types, external code may attempt to dereference these pointers.

-The memory allocation functions in the standard library module `fae::memory` handle zero size types transparently and automatically.
-Furthermore the standard library provides helper intrinsics `create_non_null_invalid_pointer` and `create_non_null_invalid_slice` in the module `fae::intrinsics` to manually create these pointers and slices.
+The memory allocation functions in the standard library module `fae.memory` handle zero size types transparently and automatically.
+Furthermore the standard library provides helper intrinsics `create_non_null_invalid_pointer` and `create_non_null_invalid_slice` in the module `fae.intrinsics` to manually create these pointers and slices.

 ## `if-else` expression